loda-lang/loda-programs/programs/oeis/list3.md

 * [A153339](http://oeis.org/A153339) ([L06 program](153/A153339.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 5 with n rows whose color is that of the top right corner
 * [A153349](http://oeis.org/A153349) ([L08 program](153/A153349.asm)): Period 6: repeat [1, 7, 4, 4, 7, 1].
 * [A153365](http://oeis.org/A153365) ([L12 program](153/A153365.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n rows whose color is that of the top right corner.
-* [A153366](http://oeis.org/A153366) ([L60 program](153/A153366.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n-1 rows whose color is that of the top right corner.
 * [A153367](http://oeis.org/A153367) ([L14 program](153/A153367.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n-1 rows whose color is not that of the top right corner.
 * [A153388](http://oeis.org/A153388) ([L07 program](153/A153388.asm)): Second bisection of A153382.
 * [A153448](http://oeis.org/A153448) ([L04 program](153/A153448.asm)): 3 times 12-gonal (or dodecagonal) numbers: 3*n*(5*n-4).